Fire Protection Tanks

 Safe and Reliable

-Lakota Tank Company’s fire protection water tanks are manufactured to meet the National Fire Protection Association (NFPA) requirements for compliance.
+Fire protection water tanks are manufactured to meet the National Fire Protection Association (NFPA) requirements for compliance.
 Our tanks are tested and proven to maintain a consistent water supply that you can rely on in the event of an emergency and for daily residential use.

 Lakota Tank Company partners with manufacturers like Pioneer Water Tanks America to provide you with the highest quality tanks on the market.
-This video is a Pioneer Water Tank that was tested with a 30-minute flame immersion test.
+This video is of a Pioneer Water Tank that was tested with a 30-minute flame immersion test.
 The test was conducted by the Australian Government Bushfire Cooperative Research Center.
 The tank maintained structural integrity and proved able to retain water during and after the fire front, essential elements for a fire protection water supply.

 Frequently Asked Questions